dylanpieper/ShinySurveyJS-Template/readme.md

     -   Automatically generates and stores unique tokens in the database
     -   Supports multiple parameters and configurations
     -   Enhances security by obscuring direct parameter access
--   Query parameters in URLs and database tables enable user or participant tracking and dynamically updating survey item choices (or response options)
+-   Query parameters in URLs and database tables enable user or participant tracking and/or dynamically updating survey item choices (i.e., response options)

 ## Get Started